What is a ghost tour?

 Do you go inside buildings on the tour?

-The downtown tour will go inside one building.
-The extended tour includes a visit into two buildings.
 Guests have gotten many ghost photos and had occasional paranormal experiences at the outside stops on the tour, as well.

 What is a Ghost Hunt?

 While ghost tours are about the stories and history, ghost hunts are about the experience!
 You will get to use paranormal investigation equipment yourself.
 Hunts offers guests the most potential to have a paranormal experience.
 For that reason, they are not for everyone- the hunt was designed with adventurous souls in mind.
+Both our UTC/Cemetery Hunt and our Downtown Ghost Hunt are entirely outdoors.

 What equipment do you use on the Ghost Hunt?

-Our ghost hunts include the use of equipment ranging from EMF detectors, infrared temprature guns, grid lights, the infamous Mel Meters to Parascopes and the talking Ovilus X. Guests on our Ultimate Hunt also get to experience the SLS XCam Ghost Viewing System as seen on Ghost Adventures.
+Our ghost hunts include the use of equipment ranging from EMF detectors, infrared temperature guns, grid lights, the infamous Mel Meters to Parascopes and the talking Ovilus X. Guests on our Ultimate Hunt also get to experience the SLS XCam Ghost Viewing System as seen on Ghost Adventures.
 To our knowledge, we remain the only ghost tour in the world to offer guests the chance to experience this remarkable piece of equipment.

 Can you guarantee we will see a ghost?